 Since cats are, in essence, lactose intolerant, can you choose another type of milk that works better than almond milk?
 They do make lactose-free milk which might be easier for your cat to digest.
 But it’s still not the best option for your kitties.

 Coconut milk is another option that you find in just about any grocery store these days.
 While non-toxic, it contains too high of fat and oil to be good for your kitty.
+That said, you can offer it in small portions.

 Related Read: Can Cats Drink Goat Milk?
 What You Need to Know!